Repurposed Wooden Spindle Carrots – Vintage-Inspired Spring Decor

 How to Make Wooden Spindle Carrots – 3 Easy Steps

+Start by drilling a hole into the top of your dowel about 1/2-inch deep to glue greenery into.
 Don’t make the width of the hole too big, it should be just big enough to fit the stems snuggly.
-I recommend doing testing on scrap wood first.
+Here, I used two sprigs of artificial rosemary and a 9/64 drill bit.

 Tip: Use two cellulose sponges to protect your spindle from damage when using a vice grip.